 FSBO listings are exceedingly rare.
 According to the National Association of Realtors 2023 profile of buyers and sellers, 89% of home sellers worked with a real estate agent to sell their home, and only 7% of homes sold were FSBO.

 Of homeowners who list their home for sale by owner, many choose to forgo an agent to save on the commission fees, which are commonly paid by the seller as a part of the seller’s closing costs.
 But the savings in commission might not be worth it when you look at the big picture.

 But if selling your house was simple, everyone would do it.
 Depending on your situation, the cons of selling your house without a realtor might outweigh the pros.

-However, homes listed with Orchard sell in 10 days on average.
+However, homes listed with Orchard faster than average.
 When you sell with Orchard, you'll get the advantage of world class marketing, stress-free.

 These tasks are second nature to real estate professionals, but without training and experience, they can be real challenges for the average homeowner.

 Here are more FSBO vs Realtor stats to know.